 - Solved Illustrations: 7 + 11 numerical practice questions

-This Reprint 2026-27 chapter is the official NCERT source the CBSE Class 12 Accountancy paper-setters use.
-The Collegedunia NCERT Solutions and Handwritten Notes for Part 2 Chapter 6 refer to this PDF by section number, so read this first.
+This is the official NCERT source for the CBSE exam.
+Our Solutions and Notes refer to this PDF by section number, so refer to it while studying.

 Also Check: